Mexican art: Mexican muralism and Revolutionary art

 Another important figure of this time period was Frida Kahlo, the wife of Diego Rivera.
 While she painted canvases instead of murals, she is still considered part of the Mexican Modernist School as her work emphasized Mexican folk culture and colors.
 Kahlo's self-portraits during the 1930s and 40s were in stark contrast to the lavish murals artists like her husband were creating at the time.
 Having suffered a crippling bus accident earlier in her teenage life, she began to challenge Mexico's obsession with the female body.
 Her portraits, purposefully small, addressed a wide range of topics not being addressed by the mainstream art world at the time.
 These included motherhood, domestic violence, and male egoism.

 Her paintings never had subjects wearing lavish jewelry or fancy clothes like those found in muralist paintings.
 Instead, she would sparsely dress herself up, and when there were accessories, it added that much more importance to them.
 She would also depict herself in very surreal, unsettling scenarios like in The Two Fridas where she depicts two versions of herself, one with a broken heart and one with a healthy infusing the broken heart with "hopeful" blood., or Henry Ford Hospital where she depicts herself in having an abortion and the struggle she had in real life coming to terms with it.

-Although she was the wife of Diego Rivera, her self-portraits stayed rather obscured from the public eye until well after her passing in 1954.
+Although she was the wife of Diego Rivera, her self-portraits stayed rather obscured from the public eye until well after her death in 1954.
 Her art has grown in popularity and she is seen by many to be one of the earliest and most influential feminist artists of the 20th century.